PRINT. FILM. TV. WEB.

 SHARRI HEFNER.
 Producer.

 Sharri is an award-winning internationally-based filmmaker.
-She produced Joseph T. Walker's 2025 feature film Broken Land, starring David Morse ("The Green Mile," "Hurt Locker"), Eli Daughdrill's Faith, Sharon Hoffman's Almost, and co-wrote Gene Rhee's The Trouble with Romance, As a member of Hyphenate Films, Sharri line produced Joel Viertel's 'Strictly Sexual' and production coordinated/guerrilla marketed Mora Stephens' 'Conventioneers', which won the Independent Spirit Awards' John Cassavetes Award.
-She also ran the Baby Roundtables for TDmonthly.
+She produced Joseph T. Walker's 2025 feature film Broken Land, starring David Morse ("The Green Mile," "Hurt Locker"), now on AppleTV and Amazon.
+She also produced Rachel Carey's Good Thoughts (2026), Eli Daughdrill's Faith, Sharon Hoffman's Almost, and co-wrote Gene Rhee's The Trouble with Romance, As a member of Hyphenate Films, Sharri line produced Joel Viertel's 'Strictly Sexual' and production coordinated/guerrilla marketed Mora Stephens' 'Conventioneers', which won the Independent Spirit Awards' John Cassavetes Award.
+She ran TDmonthly's Baby Roundtables.

 AMANDA ROSE WILDER.
 Cinematographer.